-There are a variety of offence provisions included in the Local Authorities Election Act that candidates should review and understand.
+There are a variety of offence provisions included in the Local Authorities Election Act; it is encouraged that candidates review and understand all offence provisions in the Act.

-In addition, it is essential that candidates seek clarification from returning officers relating to campaign activities.
-Municipalities may have local bylaws that address campaign activities including, but not limited to, the use and placement of campaign signage throughout the municipality.
+In addition to the offence provisions, it is essential that candidates seek additional clarification from municipal returning officers relating to campaign activities.
+Municipalities may have local bylaws that may address campaign activities including but not limited to the use and placement of campaign signage throughout the municipality.

-If candidates require additional interpretation or clarification, they should seek independent legal services if required.
+If candidates require additional interpretation or clarification, they are encouraged to seek independent legal services if required.